sergiokas/Extensity/README.md

 ### What's new:

+v1.2.0 (Apr 2016)
+- **New Feature**: Profiles!
+Our top-most requested feature is here.
+Quick switch between groups of extensions with a single click.
+- Major overhaul of the engine
+- New retina icons
+- Minor style changes

-v1.1.11(Jun 2015)
+v1.1.11 (Jun 2015)
-- New Feature: turn all enabled extensions off, then turn them back on.
+- **New Feature**: turn all enabled extensions off, then turn them back on.
 - Style changes
 - New icons